binipringle/intro-to-dh/documentation.md

 ---
 layout: page
 title: Documentation
-author: Alex Gil
+author: Sabina Pringle
+editor: Sabina Pringle
+rights: CC Attribution-ShareAlike 4.0 International License
+source: DH in Prison
+toc:
+- Make a copy of this site
+- Installing Ubuntu
+- Installing Git
+- Finding the Text Editor
+- Installing Python
+- Installing Jekyll

 ---

 This is a static site built with Jekyll using [Ed](https://elotroalex.github.io/ed/).

-# To make a copy of this site and run it on your computer:
+## To make a copy of this site and run it on your computer:

 You will need to use your terminal.
 If you don't remember much about how to use your terminal, I recommend "[Introduction to the Command Line](https://github.com/GC-DRI/command-line)."